Chen Yun-wen

-Chen Yun-wen (born November 28, 1995) is a Taiwanese professional baseball pitcher for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
+Chen Yun-wen (陳韻文; born November 28, 1995) is a Taiwanese professional baseball pitcher for the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League (CPBL).

 Career

 Uni-President Lions

 Chen attended Pingtung High School and was the second overall pick by the Uni-President Lions in the Chinese Professional Baseball League draft in 2014.

 On April 5, 2023, Chen set the CPBL all-time record for saves after converting his 130th career save against the Wei Chuan Dragons, surpassing the previous record (129) held by Lin Yueh-ping.
 He accomplished the feat in front of the two former CPBL save leaders: Lin, who was serving as the manager of the Lions, and Mike Garcia, who was the Dragons’ pitching coach.

 Chen made 39 appearances for the Lions in 2024, registering a 2–4 record and 4.59 ERA with 36 strikeouts and 10 saves across 33 1/3 innings pitched.
 Following the season on November 8, 2024, Chen elected for free agency.

 On December 13, 2024, Chen re–signed with the Lions on a five–year, $1.5 million contract.